LArbys/larbys-containers/README.md

 to build your containers.

-## What do I need to build a container?
+## What do I need to do to build a container?

 (still under construction)

 In general, you just need to know the instructions you'd type to install the software in question.
 You put those instructions into a recipe file and tell docker or singularity to build the container.

-As an example, we will use the anticipated most-likely case, which is to make a container with a new version of analysis code (`dllee_unified`).
+As an example, we will use the anticipated most-likely case, which is to make a container with a new version of analysis code (`ubdl`).

-In the `dllee_unified` folder, you'll see a file called `dllee_unifiee.singularity` which contains the instructions to run to build the dllee_unified repository.
+In the `ubdl` folder, you'll see a file called `Singularity.ubdldev` which contains the instructions to run to build the `ubdl` repository.
 It'll look something that the following:

 ```
 bootstrap: docker
-From: larbys/pytorch:6.12.04_cuda8.0
+From: larbys/ubdl:ubuntu16.04

 %post
-  export USER=your-name-here
-  cp /tmp/$USER/krb5.conf /etc/
-  cp -r /tmp/$USER/grid-security /etc/$USER/
-  cp /tmp/$USER/vomses /etc/
-  apt-get update -y
-  apt-get install -y voms-clients krb5-user jacksum emacs vim
   mkdir -p /cluster/home
   mkdir -p /cluster/kappa
   mkdir -p /cluster/shared